Have you found yourself caught in the trap of codependency?

 This is how the unconscious thoughts and patterns of codependency work: If I give to you, then you will give to me.
 Then we’ll be even.
 And if I give to you and you don’t return to me in kind (interesting use of wording), then I must do more to seek your giving to me so that I can earn what it is that I want.

-Let’s put it all together now to break free from the codependent trap
+Break free from the codependent trap

 So where does trying to “be nice” to someone who is sad or angry mesh with seeking validation and acceptance?